matthew-scherf/Empirical-Non-Duality/README.md

 | **Relations (φ→φ)** | Matrix `A` | Learnable, regularized toward acyclicity. |
 | **Awareness (classification)** | Softmax output | Emergent from φ-relationships, not Ω. |

-Nonduality here means **intelligence without an agent**.
-The network displays awareness-like qualities—perception, discrimination, equanimity—without invoking a causal self.
+Nonduality here means intelligence without an agent.
+The network displays awareness-like qualities such as perception, discrimination, equanimity—without invoking a causal self.
 Its stability and interpretability arise precisely because Ω does not act.
 The relational field of φ constitutes both cognition and experience.

 ---

 ###  Key diagnostic metrics